5agado/conversation-analyzer/README.md

 # Conversation Analyzer
 Analyzer and statistics generator for text-based conversations.

-Current conversation format example:
+Includes scraper and parser for Facebook conversations.

+The scraper retrieves all messages of a specific Facebook conversation and saves them in a JSON file.
+At this step messages include all fields and attributes as defined by the Facebook response format.

+The parser takes as input the result of the scraper and extracts only the "relevant" messages and related attributes, for then saving them to a text file.
+Such file is used as input for the conversation analyzer.
+Conversation format example (based on the current parser):

     2012.06.17 15:27:42 SENDER_1 Message text from sender1
     2012.06.18 17:27:42 SENDER_2 Message text from sender2

 ##Usage
+Each of the three components (i.e. scraper, parser, analyzer) can be accessed separately.
-In order to use it just run the main.py script contained in the top-level folder.
+The analyzer can be accessed via the main.py script contained in the top-level folder.
+Scraper and parser are instead inside the util folder.

-See the help menu (-h or --help) for a detailed usage description.
+For each see the help menu (-h or --help) for a detailed usage description.

-Basic configurations can be managed via the config.ini file.
+Basic configurations for the analyzer can be managed via the config.ini file.
+Here can be provided also the credentials data needed by the scraper to access the Facebook conversation.

 ##Stats
 ###Conv Interval